-This article was updated at 12:32 p.m.
-EST on July 6 to reflect the latest developments.
+This article was updated at 9:55 a.a.
+EST on September 15 to reflect the latest developments.

-After claiming its first life in Wuhan, China, in mid-January, COVID-19, a respiratory disease caused by a new coronavirus strain, has killed more than 535,185 people and infected at least 11 million worldwide as of July 6, according to the Johns Hopkins Coronavirus Resource Center.
+After claiming its first life in Wuhan, China, in mid-January, COVID-19, a respiratory disease caused by a new coronavirus strain, has killed infected millions and killed hundreds of thousands worldwide.
 Governments, businesses, and schools have undertaken efforts to contain the disease and are struggling to deal with the economic and psychological strains of life on standby.
-As many countries ease into reopening after managing to contain the virus, the United States is being consumed by another wave of infection.
-The United States leads the world in total COVID-19 cases and deaths, tallying upwards of 2,800,000 confirmed infections and at least 130,000 fatalities.
-At least 10,482 COVID-19 cases have been confirmed in Washington, D.C. as of July 6.
+As many countries ease into reopening after managing to contain the virus, the United States remains consumed by an intense wave of infection.
+The United States leads the world in total COVID-19 cases and deaths.
+At least 14,000 COVID-19 cases have been confirmed in Washington, D.C. as of September 7.
 In the United States, there has been a “disproportionate burden of illness and death among racial and ethnic minority groups,” according to the Centers for Disease Control and Prevention.

 COVID-19 health complications range in severity from mild respiratory illness to more serious complications, including death.
 More mild symptoms include cough, fever, and trouble breathing.
 The CDC recommends that anyone experiencing symptoms isolate themselves and reach out to a healthcare provider.
 Georgetown students can contact the Student Health Center at (202) 687-2200.